jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 ### AdapTable Tool Panel Component

-One consequence of the new ag-Grid version is that if you want to use the Adaptable Tool Panel while using the Angular Wrapper, it needs to be explicitly imported in your code, e.g.:
+One consequence of the new ag-Grid version is that if you want to use the AdapTable Tool Panel while using the Angular Wrapper, it needs to be explicitly imported in your code, e.g.:
 ```js
 import { AdaptableToolPanelAgGridComponent } from '@adaptabletools/adaptable/src/AdaptableComponents';
 ````